Caitlinjlau/harvard_notes/AC209/lab_11.md

 #### Surrogate explainer model
 - Black box model and we train an interpretable model to explain the predictions of teh Black box model (the response is the prediction of the original Black box model)

+#### LIME
+- locally interpretable model explainations
+- what is driving the model's prediction "around this area?"
+- weights generated points based on proximited
+- fit weighted model
+- explain the prediction by interpreting the local model
+- shows the boundaries of black box models.
+- size of the markers is the proximity.
+- Try to find g (the model) out of a set of interpretable models
+	- minimize the loss function: related to the predictions of the original model.
+In order to weight by a guassian.
+- The $$omega$$ stands for a regularization function that penalizes the non-important one.
+- "Sparse model" = similar to ridge/lasso "squashes to zero"
+- the LIME package is model agnostic so we can use it for tablular, image, or text data.
+	-LimeTabularExplainer
+- feed in the regular training data in order to generate the synthetic data.